ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 **Important:** `_` (underscore) is not a capture; it's a special wildcard pattern that discards the value.
 Any other name will be treated as a capture.
 If the name wasn't already defined in the surrounding scope, it will be a new variable set in that case.
-(If it _was_ defined outside, pattern matching will _not_ automatically compare against it – it still creates a new binding shadowing the outer variable.
+(If it _was_ defined outside, pattern matching will _not_ automatically compare against it--it still creates a new binding shadowing the outer variable.
 As mentioned, to match an existing variable's value, use a literal or value pattern with a dotted name.)

 Consider this simple use of capture patterns: